 Also, the place was filthy.
 (Didn’t notice that when I looked at it for ten minutes six months earlier.)
-Got an awesome cleaning lady who also speaks English and it took her an entire day to clean the kitchen, it was so greasy and grimy.
+Got an awesome cleaning lady who also speaks English, and it took her an entire day to clean the kitchen, it was so greasy and grimy.
 Apparently, the former tenants were pigs, and never cleaned!
 (Ok, sorry, that would be an insult to pigs!)
 She agreed to finish cleaning after the painter was done.
 I got a hazmat suit for the bathroom and did it myself.
 Yeech!
-By this time, our time was up at the Airbnb where we had been staying so, we had to move.
+By this time, our time was up at the Airbnb where we had been staying.
+So, we had to move.
 Luckily, I found a place that was only a few blocks away from our new place.
-Had an awesome view of the ocean too!
-Again, as luck would have it, the owner of said Airbnb was an electrician and said that if we needed anything, to just let him know.
+It had an awesome view of the ocean too!
+Again, as luck would have it, the owner of said Airbnb was an electrician and said that if we needed anything, just let him know.
 As a matter of fact, we happened to need a painter to rid us of the bad 70s acid flashback wallpaper in the entry and hallway and repaint.
 Senhor Silva to the rescue!
 His man Lorindo was amazing!
-Did the entire place in three and a half days.
-Ultimately, instead of three or four days it took two weeks before we could move into our apartment but now it was freshly painted, and we could purchase some furniture and appliances.
-The movers estimate for the arrival of our belongings is April 11.
+He did the whole place in three and a half days.
+Ultimately, instead of three or four days, it took two weeks before we could move into our apartment but now it was freshly painted, and we could purchase some furniture and appliances.
+The mover’s estimate for the arrival of our belongings is April 11.
 When the few things that we shipped arrive, it will be like Christmas!
 In the meantime, there is a trip to IKEA in our future.